sumcash-project/docs/app/assets/docs/007-PeerAssets.md

 * **Card issue transaction**

-Creates new tokens of `deck` at given Sumcoin address.
+Creates new tokens of `deck` at given Sumcash address.

 * **Card burn transaction**